1. He comes from a family of doctors.

 3. He first worked as the presidential economic adviser under President Francois Hollande.

-He may have first crossed paths with President François Hollande in 2006, but it was only after Macron's stint as a banker that he accepted the invitation to serve as the president's deputy chief of staff and then as
+He may have first crossed paths with President François Hollande in 2006, but it was only after Macron's stint as a banker that he accepted the invitation to serve as the president's deputy chief of staff and then as presidential economic adviser.
+Later, the French president asked him to take on the role of minister of economy, industry, and digital data.

 4. He authored the ambitious "Loi Macron" or Macron Law, a series of liberal economic reforms.